 Using our other gaming PC, with Intel i9, 32GB RAM and an Nvidia GeForce GTX 2080, we managed to run the headset at 144Hz without any issues.
 Saying that, if you have a slower GPU, there’s an additional option within the Steam video settings to adjust the render resolution.
 You can alter the native resolution (100%) by moving the slider up or down.

-I think Valve has nailed it here, it's probably the best vr headset out there at the moment.
+I think Valve has nailed it here, it's probably one of the best vr headsets out there at the moment.
 It’s almost everything you could want from a next-gen headset - apart from still being tethered to a PC.
 I also noticed that although the off-ear speakers delivered great immersive sound as promised, when there was ambient noise from others in the room, clanking around and talking, not to mention the desk fan… I found it very distracting.
 This prompted me to try out my Bose headphones.
 Although the jack has a deep recess my Bose adapter had no issues and slipped right in (“That’s what she said” - “Oi, enough of that!”).
 Straight away, I felt more immersed with stronger bass sounds and no major background noise - but mind you, at £160 a pop I wouldn’t expect to!
 To be perfectly honest, I preferred using my headphones, although after a while my ears did become quite warm and a little itchy.

 The controllers blew the socks off any other that we’ve tried.
 We loved that you don’t need to actually hold them.
 They’re strapped to your hand, which gives you the freedom to let go of them without worrying about dropping and breaking them.
 It goes without saying that it’s ideal for picking stuff up and throwing things.
 How many times have you gone to throw something like a grenade, only to launch your handset across the living room, or punch your buddy in the face.
 If you’re anything like me, it’s almost every time you play!